-Paper 1 Phycology, Mycology, Bryology, Pteridology: Study of nutrition, growth, range of thallus organization, classification, metabolism, reproduction, systematic position and economic importance of algae.
+PAPER Outcomes Paper 1 Study of nutrition, growth, range of thallus organization, classification, metabolism, reproduction, systematic position and economic importance of algae.
 Fungi, Bryophyte & Pteridophytes.
 Identification of various algae Fungi, Bryophyte & Pteridophytes.
-Paper 2 Gymnology, Palaeobotany, Morphology, Anatomy: Study of different characteristics, reproductive structures and economic importance of gymnosperms.
+Paper 2 Gymnology, Paleobotany, Morphology, Anatomy: Study of different characteristics, reproductive structures and economic importance of gymnosperms.
 Concepts about different kinds of tissues in plants, difference between meristematic and permanent tissues, simple and complex tissues.
-Structures of dicot and monocot root, stem, leaves.
-Concept and mechanism of secondary growth in plants, concepts about embryo and endosperms, are discussed.

-Paper 3 (Practical) Corresponding to Paper-I and Paper-II: This Practical paper includes hands on training of the students to cut section of plant specimens for the preparation of both temporary as well as permanent slides after suitable staining.
-Fossil slides and morphological aspects of angiosperms are studied.
-Paper 4 This paper is completely in line with the UGC Model Curriculum 2011 and provides integrated knowledge about the different molecules found not only in plants as well as other domains of life in addition to the range of structures found inside the different types of living cells along with the knowledge of their corresponding functional roles.
+Structures of dicotyledonous and monocotyledonous root, stem, leaves; Concept and mechanism of secondary growth in plants; concepts about embryo and endosperms, are discussed.
+Paper 3 Includes a cumulative analysis and study of important experiments of algae.
+Fungi, Bryophyte, Pteridophytes, Gymnosperms.
+Different Fossil slides, Morphological aspects of angiosperms & Anatomical slides are studied Paper 4 This paper is completely in line with the UGC Model Curriculum 2011 and provides integrated knowledge about the different molecules found not only in plants as well as other domains of life in addition to the range of structures found inside the different types of living cells along with the knowledge of their corresponding functional roles.
 Paper 5 The range of the most diverse and the most highly evolved group of plants i.e. the Angiosperms is addressed in this paper, with respect to their systematic positions, their economically important members and their phylogenetic and evolutionary nuances as well as a portion being dedicated to the interactions of different plants with and in the environment they inhabit.
-Paper 6 (Practical) Includes a cumulative analysis and study of important experiments of plants pertaining to their Cell Biology, Biochemistry, Systematics, and Ecology.
+Paper 6 Includes a cumulative analysis and study of important experiments of plants pertaining to their Cell Biology, Biochemistry, Systematics, and Ecology.
 Paper 7 Intensively dealing with the study of the composition and behaviour of genes as well as the different molecules they influence and regulate and the biology of the latter.

 Paper 8 A very interesting mixture of the physiological as well as the numerical aspects of the plants.
 Paper 9 In tune with the current trends in biological methods, topics like rDNA technology and tissue culture are taught.
 Along with the aforementioned topics of Biotechnology, this paper also includes topics related to plant diseases and an additional portion on the different types of microbes and certain aspects of their biology.
-Paper 10 (Practical) In this paper, knowledge is imparted to the students about different mechanical section cutting techniques as well as techniques used in plant breeding.
+Paper 10 In this paper, knowledge is imparted to the students about different mechanical section cutting techniques as well as techniques used in plant breeding.
 Along with the above students also learn methods to estimate the rates of various life processes of plants and also, the different methods of biostatistics prevalent in plant sciences.
-Paper 11 (Practical) Practical aspects of Microbiology and Plant Pathology are found in this paper.
+Paper 11 Practical aspects of Microbiology and Plant Pathology are discussed in this paper.